Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Chow Chows have a rather unknown history.
-Some people believe they were bred because of their calm and quiet disposition.
-As a result, Chow Chows are generally quiet, until they want something or an intruder enters the home.
-Once the Chow Chow starts barking, its bark is incredibly loud and a bit scary.
+Chow Chows have a rather mysterious history.
+Some people believe that they were bred because of their calm and quiet disposition.
+As a result, modern Chow Chows are generally quiet, until they want something or an intruder enters the home.
+This dog’s bark is incredibly loud and a bit scary.

 15. Irish Setter